A Rather Weak 'Attempt' To Defend

 p.163.]

-Moreover, Engels himself used the
+Moreover, as noted above, Engels himself used the

 example of isomers to illustrate this 'Law':